 At KS3 each pupil has 6 lessons of science a fortnight.
 They cover approximately 4 topics a term and are tested at the end of each topic.

-The Science department are very proud of our very good success rate with 92% of the 2013 cohort achieving 2 GCSE's or more in Science.
+The science department are very proud of our 2016 results which saw 80% of the cohort obtaining 2 GCSE’s in Science at a grade C or above.